Love is relieving your pet's pain with the latest breakthrough in technology

-There is no patient sedation or anesthesia required -- the experience is usually pleasant and comforting to them.
+There is no patient sedation or anesthesia required -- the experience is usually pleasant and comforting to your pet.
 This avoids the risks and expense of anesthesia and sedation.
 Most pets do not need to have their hair clipped.

-Although improvement is often seen after the first visit, most patients require several treatments [3 to 8] for greatest benefit.
+Although improvement is often seen after the first visit, most patients require several treatments for the most significant benefit.
 For most conditions, we recommend a multi-visit treatment plan.
 Treatments vary in length, but most sites require 2 to 8 minutes.
 A majority of patients exhibit greater comfort and mobility within 12 to 24 hours after a laser treatment.

 Class IV laser therapy treatments are cumulative in nature.
-The length and frequency of treatments varies with your pet's condition.
+The length and frequency of treatments vary with your pet's condition.
 A sample treatment schedule is as follows: